LerdXpress/SmartHouse-Blocklist/README.md

 - SmartHouse Blocklist Overview
 - Quick Start
-- Brand & Category Coverage | At a Glance
+- Brand & Category Coverage
 - Industry-Leading Device & Brand Coverage
 - Platform Compatibility
 - How To Use with AdGuard Home
 - How To Load Into Other Compatible Services
 - Changelog
 - FAQ / Troubleshooting
-- Notes
-- Related Projects
 - Contributions & Feedback

 ---

-## Brand & Category Coverage .
-At a Glance
+## Brand & Category Coverage

 How does SmartHouse-Blocklist’s domain coverage stack up against the most respected DNS privacy/blocklist competitors?